naturtrunken/impressionist/README.md

     is_impressionable :counter_cache => true, :column_name => :my_column_name, :unique => :request_hash
     is_impressionable :counter_cache => true, :column_name => :my_column_name, :unique => :all

+You can also define multiple extended counter caches for different time periods.
+Just add a hash with one or more column names (you have to create them manually) and the timespan.

+  # counter cache with all impressions in the default 'impressions_count' column
+  # and an additionally counter cache for the impressions of the last 14 days,
+  # stored in the 'impressions_count_14' column.
+  is_impressionable :counter_cache => true, :extended_counter_cache => { 'impressions_count_14' => -14.day }

 Adding column to model
 ----------------------